-4.1 Operators should be mindful of the Commission's published Licence Conditions and Codes of Practice (LCCP) and provide sector-specific advice about steps that a business should take to meet its social responsibilities and reflect the licensing objectives.
+4.1 Operators should be mindful of the Commission's published Licence Conditions and Codes of Practice (LCCP) which were substantially updated in February 2015 and provide sector-specific advice about steps that a business should take to meet its social responsibilities and reflect the licensing objectives.
 In particular this relates to those business activities which fall under the responsibility of the Licensing Authority ie. in the areas of non-remote casino, adult gaming centre, bingo, family entertainment centre, betting and remote betting intermediary (trading room only) licences, except non-remote general betting (limited) and betting intermediary licences.